Teresa Aço: Career

 While performing in Faro, Aço was seen by two famous Portuguese actors, Actor Isidoro and Actor Taborda who advised her to try her luck on the stage in the capital, Lisbon.
 Actor Polla, an actor and director who was directing a play in which she appeared, wanted to take her to Lisbon, but she still resisted.
 It was only after she met her husband, the actor-entrepreneur, :pt: Afonso Taveira, that she agreed to go to Lisbon, together with her husband.
 They had married in Silves on 24 December 1880.

 Having corrected some minor speech defects, in 1881 Aço joined the D. Maria II National Theatre in Lisbon.
-A year later she followed her husband to Porto, where she stayed until 1885, playing important roles at the Teatro Baquet and other theatres, and establishing a good reputation, performing in plays by Émile Zola, Alexander Dumas, and Alexandre Dumas fils, among others.
+A year later she followed her husband to Porto, where she stayed until 1885, playing important roles at the Teatro Baquet and other theatres, and establishing a good reputation, performing in plays by Émile Zola, Alexandre Dumas, and Alexandre Dumas fils, among others.
 When they left Porto, Aço and her husband went on a tour to the Azores archipelago.
 Returning to Porto, she and her husband worked at the Teatro do Príncipe Real (now the Teatro Sá da Bandeira).
 She retired around 1885.